Supernova-Studio/exporter-documentation/documentation/EXPORTER_OVERVIEW.md

 This project is a fork of Supernova's default exporter, which is the primary way they deliver updates to the product.
 Unfortunately, almost all the exporter styles are located in `assets/css/stylesheet.css`.
 In order to not lose track of our changes, we want to avoid making changes to `stylesheet.css`.
 The one exception is custom block CSS, which is fairly standalone and should not cause any issues.

 ## Naming Your Branch
-Pull requests must also have a summary as well as a screenshot of your component.

-Pull requests and their corresponding branches must named accordingly: `<jira ticket name>-short-summary-of-story`.
+Pull requests must also have a summary as well as a screenshot of your changes.
+Their corresponding branches must also ve named accordingly: `<jira ticket name>-short-summary-of-story`.

 - ie: given a ticket to update `README.md`, with a Jira ticket of `WEBP-38`, the branch's name is: `WEBP-38-update-readme`

+## Pushing Change
+Supernova does not automatically pull in changes that are commited to `master`.
+They must be manually pulled in by visiting the [exporter settings](https://cloud.supernova.io/ws/rdc-docs/ds/default/latest/ci/exporter/96-rdc-exporter/settings) and pressing `PULL LATEST VERSION` under the updates section.

 ## Documentation
 Follow the guide [Documentation Guide](./DOCUMENTATION_GUIDE.md) for details.